-They didn’t multi-task.
+They didn’t multi-task in the Stone Age.
 There was no need to disconnect because no one was connected.
 It was more of a single-task time.
 They didn’t drive fast here and there and everywhere.
 Ox carts and horse-drawn wagons were generally one-speed.
-They didn’t have to appreciate nature because there was a lot of it, anyway.
+They didn’t have to appreciate nature because there was so much of it.
+It was in your line of sight day and night.
 There was no need to take time out from the office for a nature walk.

 Nonetheless, way back when, even Roman emperors, who had a lot to do, beating back barbarians and planning the next conquest, recognized the savvy of living in the now.
 “Man lives only in the present, in this fleeting instant,” said Marcus Aurelius.
 “All the rest of his life is either past and gone or not yet revealed.”

-Even not so way back the wisdom of living in the now was appreciated extolled recommended.
+Even in our own age the wisdom of living in the now has been appreciated extolled recommended.
 “You must live in the present, find your eternity in each moment,” said Henry David Thoreau.
 “Fools look toward another land.
 There is no other land, there is no other life but this.”

-In our own time Oprah Winfrey has passed sentence on the past and the future.
+In TV time Oprah Winfrey has passed sentence on the past and the future.
 “Living in the moment means letting go of the past and not waiting for the future,” she said.
 “It means living your life consciously, aware that each moment you breathe is a gift.”

-The Now Generation is the Me Generation gone fast forward and widespread.
+The Now Generation is the Me Generation gone fast forward and spread far and wide.
 Before the 1960s gratification was often postponed in favor of the future.
 But in the blink of an eye self-sacrifice became self-fulfillment.
 In the 70s and 80s the immediacy of lived experience and self-gratification became the lifestyle choices of a generation.

 In the 21st century we spend about half our time thinking about something other than what we are doing, according to a study conducted by Harvard University.
 The only exception is sex, when almost everyone has his and her mind on the job at hand.
 Very few men or women whip out their iPhones when they’re in the moment, since they’re having a ringing good time, anyway.